earthdiver/psBitcoin/README.md

 Please place the wordlists in the same folder.

 > [!TIP]
-> If you get an error saying "running script is disabled on this system" error, type `Set-ExecutionPolicy ByPass -Scope Process`.
+> If you encounter an error stating "running script is disabled on this system" error, use `Set-ExecutionPolicy ByPass -Scope Process` to bypass the restriction.

 ## Running Examples